pglevy/sms-com/index.md

 These are the technical requirements:
 - Piano or keyboard
-- Computer or with Zoom app installed
+- Computer or phone with Zoom app installed
 - Fast, reliable internet connection
-- A notebook and pen/pencil
+- Notebook and pen/pencil

-Some additional nice-to-haves:
+Some nice-to-haves:
 - Separate microphones for piano and voice
 - Separate device cameras for piano and face

 [Back 👆]({{site.url}})

+## Who is Sophia?

+Hello!
+My name is Sophia Levy.
+I'm a wife and mom-of-two living in Woodbridge, VA, about 30 miles south of Washington D.C.

+After growing up in Jakarta, Indonesia, I graduated from Berklee College of Music in Boston where I studied piano, voice, songwriting, and music synthesis.

+I’ve written and recorded lots of songs for cable and network television in the U.S. and Asia, and written songs for major label artists in Asia.
+I also released my own album in Indonesia and starred in a kids show in Singapore.

+Over the past 10 years, I have taught piano and voice with over 200 students in Northern Virginia and engaged them in a wide variety of performance and recording experiences, including cafes, clubs, restaurants, festivals, pop-rock band workshops, competitions, and fundraisers.

+In addition to music, I love yoga, meditation, cooking, dancing, planting, and overall health and wellness.

 ## What if I have more questions?

 No problem!
-There are some more details included on the [Policy page](/policy/).
+There are more details included on the [Policy page](/policy/).

-If we haven't met and you want to know more about me, check out the [About page](/about/).

 You can also [send me an email](mailto:sophia@sophiamusicstudio.com) with any other questions you have.